suitcss/suit/packages/components-grid/README.md

 * `Grid--alignRight`: right-align all child `Grid-cell`
 * `Grid--alignMiddle`: middle-align all child `Grid-cell`
 * `Grid--alignBottom`: bottom-align all child `Grid-cell`
+* `Grid--withGutter`: adds a gutter between cells
 * `Grid-cell`: a child cell of `Grid` that wraps grid content
 * `Grid-cell--center`: center an individual `Grid-cell`

+## Configurable variables

+* `var-font-size-Grid`: the font-size to use within the Grid (defaults to 1rem).
+* `var-gutter-size-Grid`: the width of the gutter applied by the `Grid--withGutter` modifier class.

 ## Use